crate/crate-howtos/docs/deployment/containers/docker.rst

         environment:
           - CRATE_HEAP_SIZE=2g

-In file above:
+In the file above:

-- You specified the latest `compose file version`_
+- You specified the latest `compose file version`_.
-- You created three CrateDB services which pulls the latest CrateDB Docker image and maps the ports manually
+- You created three CrateDB services which pulls the latest CrateDB Docker image and maps the ports manually.
-- You created a file system volume per instance and defined a set of configuration parameters (`-C`)
+- You created a file system volume per instance and defined a set of configuration parameters (`-C`).
-- You defined some deploy settings and an environment variable for the heap size
+- You defined some deploy settings and an environment variable for the heap size.
-- Network settings no longer need to be defined in the latest compose file version because a `default network`_ will be created
+- Network settings no longer need to be defined in the latest compose file version because a `default network`_ will be created.
-- The start order of the containers is not deterministic and you want all three containers to be up and running before the election of the master node
+- The start order of the containers is not deterministic and you want all three containers to be up and running before the election of the master node.

 Best Practices
 ==============